 An entirely virtual showhouse also gives brands a chance to more clearly track the marketing impact of their participation.
 In a physical showhouse, a manufacturer might lend a designer a sofa and hope that other designers would notice it, look up the source, reach out to make a purchase, and then explain how they had discovered the product.
 (Ask any brand owner: This particular chain of events doesn’t happen nearly as often as they’d like.)
 In the Seasonal Living showhouse, all of the product will have a clickable link that leads the viewer to more information—and potentially a direct, trackable sale.

 For designers, a virtual showhouse offers frictionless advantages as well, the two biggest being cost and geography.
-Though the showhouse is “located” in Malibu, there’s no travel required to get there.
+Though it is “located” in Malibu, there’s no travel required to get there.
 Consequently, designers from around the country are participating.
-And unlike a traditional showhouse—which typically run designers tens of thousands of dollars in expenses—the Seasonal Living showhouse only costs designers their time.
-That fact opens up the experience to those who might want to participate, but aren’t dying to spend a year’s mortgage payments to make it happen.
+And unlike a traditional showhouse—which typically run designers tens of thousands of dollars in expenses—the Seasonal Living one only costs designers their time.
+That fact opens up the experience to those who might want to participate but aren’t dying to spend a year’s mortgage payments to make it happen.

 “This is going to be my first showhouse,” says the San Diego–based Moriarty, who is crafting a COVID-era laundry/decontamination room.
 “A lot of my friends have done it, and I’ve always been a little bit apprehensive because of the shipping costs and having to worry about product getting there in one piece, on time.”